Jahia/content-integrity/README.md

 The following checks rely on some local resources, and should be run on every server in a cluster:
 * TemplatesIndexationCheck

-Refer to [jcr:integrity-check](#jcrintegrity-check) to run a scan with a specified list of checks to execute.
+In the UI, the checks to execute can be easily selected.
+If using the Karaf Shell, refer to [jcr:integrity-check](#jcrintegrity-check) to run a scan with a specified list of checks to execute.